Publications Information and FAQ

 The Writer's Workout is proud to produce several publications each year.
 We welcome work from writers around the world.

 Every portion of The Writer's Games results in a new volume of 72 Hours of Insanity.
 These anthologies feature roughly 25 short stories each: they're the winning pieces from the six-week competition.

 Find information about our Writer's Games anthologies here.

 We hold a six-month open call each year for a themed anthology called Tales.
 These fiction pieces are typically longer, resulting in a deeper exploration of the theme.
-We try to keep these anthologies under 400 pages so we can showcase as many authors as possible who fit the theme.
+We try to showcase as many authors as possible who fit the theme.